Midbrain somatostatin-expressing cells control pain-suppression during defensive states

 Abstract

-Upon threatening situations, animals exhibit a broad range of behavioral and autonomic responses.
-As such, a crucial adaptive response is the inhibition of pain to facilitate relevant defensive behaviors that promote survival.
-Whereas the structures and mechanisms involved in fear and pain behavior are well documented, little is known about the precise neuronal mechanisms mediating the emotional regulation of endogenous pain-suppression.
-Here we used a combination of behavioral, anatomical, optogenetic, and electrophysiological approaches to investigate the role of that somatostatin-expressing cells in the ventrolateral periaqueductal gray matter (SST+vlPAG cells) in the control of analgesia induced during defensive states.
-Our data indicate that the optogenetic inhibition of SST+vlPAG cells promotes analgesia irrespective of animal’s defensive state.
-In contrast, the optogenetic activation of long-range SST+vlPAG cells that project to the rostral ventromedial medulla (RVM) abolishes the analgesia mediated by fear behavior.
-Together these results identify a novel circuit mechanism composed of long-range SST+vlPAG cells projecting to the RVM that regulate analgesia elicited during defensive states.
+In threatening situations, animals exhibit a broad range of behavioral and autonomic responses.
+As such, a crucial adaptive response is the inhibition of pain, which facilitates relevant defensive behaviors that promote survival.
+Whereas the structures and mechanisms involved in fear and pain behaviors are well documented, little is known about the precise neuronal mechanisms mediating the emotional regulation of endogenous pain-suppression.
+Here, we used a combination of behavioral, anatomical, optogenetic, and electrophysiological approaches to investigate, in male mice, the role of somatostatin-expressing cells in the ventrolateral periaqueductal gray matter (SST + vlPAG cells) in the control of analgesia induced during defensive states.
+Our data indicate that optogenetic inhibition of SST + vlPAG cells promotes analgesia irrespective of animal defensive state.
+In contrast, optogenetic activation of long-range SST + vlPAG cells that project to the rostral ventromedial medulla (RVM) abolishes the analgesia mediated by fear behavior.
+Together, these results identify a novel circuit mechanism composed of long-range SST + vlPAG cells projecting to the RVM that regulate analgesia elicited during defensive states.

 Related articles